-Through the 24h Museum, designer Francesco Vezzoli is seeking to continue his exploration of reciprocal influences and boundary-breaking in the visual arts, cinema and theatre that he has already worked upon earlier.
-It is an invitation-only dinner and the place would be turned into a disco-club at 11.00 PM which can be viewed on the site.
+Through the 24h Museum, designer Francesco Vezzoli seeks to continue his exploration of reciprocal influences and boundary-breaking in the visual arts, cinema, and theatre that he has already worked upon earlier.
+It is an invitation-only dinner, and the place would be turned into a disco-club at 11.00 PM, which can be viewed on the site.
 It would be open to the public from 7.00 am to 12.00 pm and from 2.00 pm to 4.30 pm.
 The event would end on 25th January at 8.30 pm.

 [24H Museum ]